SSD2015/TeamTheFank/Glossary.md

   It has 4 digits.
 And use for identity for each person or group.

 ## HTTPS
-  It is a communications protocol for secure communication over a computer network.
+  It is a communication protocol for secure communication over a computer network.

 ## Guest
   The person who don't associate at this camp.